p4lang/p4factory/README.md

     sudo python run_tests.py --test-dir of-tests/tests/

-The switch.p4 target alread supports bmv2.
+The switch.p4 target already supports bmv2.
 For more information take a look at the [bmv2 README](targets/switch/bmv2/README.md).

 The new behavioral model code is also hosted on p4lang, in [this